 I ordered the Autumn Session with my cup of chowder.

 When the clam chowder at Morris’ Fireside slipped right off of my spoon, I was a little disappointed with the thin consistency.
-But this was forgotten entirely when the intense flavor that greeted my tongue.
+But this was forgotten entirely when the intense flavor greeted my tongue.

 With potatoes, bacon, carrots, and celery, this chowder is set apart from the rest by the crunchiness of the celery that provides a delightful surprise and, of course, those spices.
 The cooks at Morris’ start with a New England Clam Chowder base and add paprika, pepper, and parsley.
 They have their spice consistency down pat.